 Is brown or normal white rice better?
 Although brown rice contains a higher dosage of thiamin, niacin, riboflavin, and folic acid I use the normal white basmati rice.
 So, if you eat brown rice then you get better quality rice water for your orchid.

 We have bananas almost every day for breakfast and I use the banana peels, which are rich in phosphorus and potassium as fertilizer for the tiger orchids.

-Banana peels will not only promote flowering but will give strong colors to your flowers.
+Banana peels will not only promote flowering but give strong colors to your flowers.

 Organic Fertilizer Concoction

-The above is the only stuff that I used as organic fertilizer for my Tiger Orchid plant.
+The above are the only items that I used as organic fertilizer for my Tiger Orchid plant.